smonette/data-viz_poc/README.md

 ## Getting Started
 These instructions assume a level of comfort using the command line.
 On a Mac you can use the built in Terminal, and on a PC you have Command Prompt.
 You can simply use the code in the directions, and hit enter.

 *Before you start:* Make sure the [Node](https://nodejs.org/en/download/) is installed on your machine.
-If you aren't sure, open command line and type `node -v` to check.
+If you aren't sure if you have Node, open command line and type `node -v` to check.
 To install, follow the [download](https://nodejs.org/en/download/) instructions then confirm by running `node -v`

 1. Clone this repo to your computer: `git clone https://github.com/smonette/data-viz_poc.git`